Monday, March 1, 2021

 Though constructed through relatively flat farmland, the route did have some challenges.
 Two of which were tunnels through craggy ridges along Penn’s Creek.
 Another was situated at the village of Axemann, about two miles from the route’s terminus at Bellefonte.
 It was here that a protruding ridge forced the line’s engineers to follow it’s outline, producing a sharp horseshoe-shaped curve.

-“The curve at Axemann ” as it was was referred to, seems to have had a knack for causing trouble for the railroad.
+“The curve at Axemann ” seems to have had a knack for causing trouble for the railroad.
 Over the last century, at least one fatality, numerous injuries, and piles of wrecked railroad equipment have been the product of its construction.

 A topo map showing the village of Axemann and the horseshoe curve